cmickeyb/pdo-contracts/example-contract/README.md

   relationship between contract objects and help to coordinate the configuration of dependent contract objects.

-* The `contracts` directory contains one source file for each type of contract in the contract family.
-The source file specifies the set of methods that are associated with the contract.
+* The `src` directory contains the source files used to build the contracts in the contract family.
+The source directory contains several subdirectories:

+  * The `common` directory contains modules that will be shared amongst all of the contracts.

+  * The `packages` directory may contain external dependencies required for the contract.

+  * The `methods` directory contains modules that implement different groups of methods.
+For simple contracts there is generally one method module per contract.
+More complex contracts may mix and match methods from different modules.

+  * The `contracts` directory contains the definition of the contracts themselves.
+These are generally specified as a collection of methods defined in the `methods` directory.

+  * Finally, there is often a directory that contains interface definitions that may be used by other contract families to re-use methods.
+For example, this contract family defines an interface for the counter contract in the `example` directory.

 * The `docs` directory generally contains interface specifications for the methods in the contract.
 It may also contain the templates for